wpzoom/woocommerce-secondary-product-image/README.md

-# secondary-product-image-for-woocommerce
+# Secondary Product Image for WooCommerce
-WC Secondary Product Image (WCSPI) adds a hover effect that will reveal a secondary product thumbnail to product images on your WooCommerce product listings.
+Secondary Product Image for WooCommerce adds a hover effect that will reveal a secondary product thumbnail to product images on your WooCommerce product listings.